 Jesse Owens was actually born James Cleveland Owens, and "Jesse" is owed to a teacher with a bad knack for southern accents.
-Ohio claims Owens, and it should, because just as millions of other blacks did in the early part of the 20th century, Owens and his family left a deeply segregated Alabama for better job and living opportunities in the north.
+Ohio claims Owens, and it should, because just as millions of other black families did in the early part of the 20th century, Owens and his family left a deeply segregated Alabama for better job and living opportunities in the north.
 So when J.C.'s drawl made out "Jesse" to his teacher's ears, the name stuck, and it would be the first of a lifetime of weird distortions of who Owens was.

 For instance: Owens was never a scholarship athlete at Ohio State.
 OSU didn't offer scholarships to track and field athletes, so Owens had to take on a number of odd jobs, including acting as a page at the statehouse, to get by in college.
 He was also repeatedly subjected to the casual and overt racism of the time; Ohio State didn't even allow Owens to live on campus.